zhouweiyg/MetaSpark/README.md

         cd metaspark
         mvn compile package

 You will get a jar file in target folder if you package the source file successfully.
-Then, you can run the MetaSpark.
+Then, you can run MetaSpark.

 Usage
 --------